 How does it work?

-A small, flexible, plastic ring is put into the vagina and releases estrogen and progestogen.
-This stops ovulation, thickens cervical mucus to prevent sperm reaching an egg, and thins the lining of the uterus (womb) to prevent a fertilised egg implanting.
+A small, flexible, plastic ring put into the vagina and releases oestrogen and progestogen.
+It stops ovulation, thickens cervical mucus to prevent sperm reaching an egg, and thins the lining of the uterus to prevent a fertilised egg implanting.

 What are the advantages?

-You don’t have to think about it every day.
+- You do not have to think about it every day.

 What are the disadvantages?

-There can be temporary side effects including increased vaginal discharge and vaginal infections, headaches, nausea, breast tenderness and mood changes.
+- Can be temporary side effects including increased vaginal discharge, headaches, nausea, breast tenderness and mood changes.

 Anything else I should know?

-The Contraceptive Vaginal Ring must be used for three weeks out of four.
+- Ring is used for three weeks out of four.